10 great questions to ask in a quarterly review

 Quarterly reviews are a great time to talk about their growth because, let's be honest, with everything going on, adding another meeting ad hoc to "talk about your career” falls into the "best intentions, but never happens” bucket.
 Switch things up with a few simple questions focussed on employee growth.

-1. What skills would you like to develop over the next three months?
+1. What skills would you like to develop over the next quarter?

 This is a great question for unearthing not only where you can help your team members develop but what their future at the company might look like.
 By understanding the skills your people are looking to improve you can start to see how else they may benefit the team moving forward.

-2. What additional training, responsibility or exposure would you like?
+2. What additional training, responsibility, or visibility would you like?

 Giving your employees the power to ask for the support they need is a vital element of running a great team.
 It’s no good just assuming your people will speak up if they hit a blocker that needs your support, so make sure to ask every few months, if not more often.